Imagine a busy modern lifestyle with less noise and no pollution.

-Electric vehicles produce no greenhouse gas emissions when we drive them.
+Electric vehicles produce no greenhouse gas emissions from an exhaust pipe when we drive them.

-If you want to drive on renewables, the best time to charge is between 23:00 and 05:00 as during this quiet, off-peak period the power station is not needed to top up the network.
+During winter, the power station is used to top up our electricity.
+If you want to drive on 100% renewables, charge your EV between 23:00 and 05:00 as during this quiet, off-peak period the power station is not needed.

 We strongly recommend having a charging point installed at your property where possible.